divyanshug660/Telecom_Customer_Churn_Prediction_Model/README.md

 The absence of online security services increased the likelihood of churn.

 **Paperless Billing:**
-Customers using paperless billing were more likely to churn.
+Customers who used paperless billing were more likely to churn.

 **Technical Support:**
 Lack of tech support contributed to a higher churn rate.

 **Phone Service:**
-A small fraction of customers without phone services showed a higher tendency to churn.
+A small fraction of customers without phone services were more likely to churn.

 ## **Conclusion**